dazzle-lsl/lsl-for-notepadplusplus/README.md

 </NotepadPlus>
 ```

-* Close the language definition window and select `Language > LSL` from the menu.
-You should should be able to find the language at the bottom of the language menu in the section for user defined languages.
+* Choose the language via `Language > LSL` from the menu.
+You should should be able to find it at the bottom of the language menu in the section for user defined languages.

 ![LSL Syntax](https://raw.github.com/buildersbrewery/lsl-for-notepadplusplus/master/static/screenshot_lsl_notepadplusplus.png)